keymetrics/doc-pm2/en/enterprise/guides/alerting.md

 #### Restart your application if you know that somethings in wrong

 Given an example where your app leaks memory but you don't have the time to inspect it right now.
-You can just ask PM2 to restart it with the Alerting :
+You can just ask PM2 to restart it with the Alerting:

 - Create an alert when the memory usage goes above 500M
 - Filter the app/server depending on which app you want to restart